 We may have even made apple chips once, on this drying fan thing.
 They tasted funny.

 I don't remember much of anything about grade two.
 There was this lady, Ms. Ali, who had the wildest hair and this funky accent.
 I think she did reading activities.

 Grade three, I believe, happened in Mrs. Johnson's class.
 Naturally, she went on mat leave, and we really had Ms. Martin for the whole year.
 She had reddish hair and sharp features, and was nice as far as I can remember.

-And so end my memories of Corsair P.S.
+And so end my memories of that time.
 I do remember, however, that I was always losing my glasses.
 Another snippet of recollection is having a green caterpillar fall on said glasses as I waited in line outside.
 That was scary.